-According to the gender markers, work on gender equality and women's empowerment (GEWE) cuts across all interventions of the UNDP Botswana portfolio.26 The country office participated in the Gender Seal exercise in 2018, but wasn't awarded the seal.
+According to the gender markers, work on gender equality and women's empowerment (GEWE) cuts across all interventions of the UNDP Botswana portfolio.
+The country office participated in the Gender Seal exercise in 2018, but wasn't awarded the seal.
 This could have been an opportunity for the country office to adopt a holistic approach toward GEWE.
 Since then, the proportion of gender-focused projects has increased and annual expenditure figures show an increase in programme resources spent on projects designed to promote gender in a significant way (GEN2) (see figure 11, annex 2).
 However, the country office does not yet have a dedicated, holistic gender strategy to adequately integrate gender, with the necessary buy-in from staff and partners, and strategies for engaging with relevant stakeholders such as women's associations and civil society organisations (CSOs).

 UNDP is an active participant in the ongoing Joint Gender Programme, which involves all United Nations agencies in Botswana.
-Through UNDP support,27 the alcohol policy desk review highlighted the importance of integrating the fight against GBV in the policy and strategy, and the Ministry of Health has integrated the conclusions of this review into its strategic plan development process.
-UNDP is providing technical support to the Ministry of Nationality, Immigration and Gender Affairs to domesticate the Convention on the Elimination of all Forms of Discrimination Against Women through a gender and equality bill.
+Through UNDP support, the alcohol policy desk review highlighted the importance of integrating the fight against GBV in the policy and strategy, and the Ministry of Health has integrated the conclusions of this review into its strategic plan development process.
+UNDP is providing technical support to the Ministry of

-25 The Informal Sector Recovery Plan is now in place.
+&lt;sup>25 The Informal Sector Recovery Plan is now in place.

-26 All projects are coded GEN1 or GEN2.
+&lt;sup>26 All projects are coded GEN1 or GEN2.

-27 Under the Health and HIV/AIDS Development project.
+&lt;sup>27 Under the Health and HIV/AIDS Development project.